Jiejanet/Airbnb-Investment-Pick-NYC/README.md

 A 2bedroom apartment in a region where the occupancy rate for majority of the listings are at least above 50%, and the payback period are as short as possible among all the other locatioons at NYC.

+Short-term rental business is a well sought after business model.
+All the investors out there should have exploited all the possibility.
+It is reasonable to think that if there is zero Airbnb listing on certain locations, it probably suggests that those zipcodes are not suitable for Airbnb business.
+After filtering for zipcodes that have Airbnb rental price, the potential profitable zipcodes went down from 200+ toaround 30.

 ### ROI

 **ROI = (Annual Rental Revenue – Expenses and Costs) / Property Price**